python/devguide/developer-workflow/c-api.rst

   function calling the new function).
 * Announce the change in What's New.

-The old name should continue to be available until an incompatible change is made.
+The old name should remain available until the new public name is deprecated or removed.
-There's no need to deprecate it (it was unstable to begin with), but there's also no need to break working code just because some function is now ready for a wider audience.
+There's no need to deprecate the old name (it was unstable to begin with), but there's also no need to break working code just because some function is now ready for a wider audience.